 Located 450 feet above the Pacific Ocean, Cape Kidnappers is the perfect destination for those who want to visit a truly extreme golf course.
 The unique venue is spread out over a rough stretch of North Island, which extends into the beautiful Hawke’s Bay.

 If you manage to steer your eyes away from the jaw-dropping clifftop, you can enjoy tackling its many challenging bunkers and greens.
 Cape Kidnappers also isn’t just ideal for a round of golf, but you can also take a tour of a dozen vineyards, which are within driving distance of the clubhouse.
+They offer great amenities and service as they use a private club consulting company.

 Legend Golf Resort, South Africa